DucManhPhan/DucManhPhan.github.io/_posts/2019-02-15-DAO-pattern-in-java.md

 - Transfer Object

-    The DAO pattern offten uses a Transfer Object to send data source to its client and vice versa.
+    DAO pattern often uses a Transfer Object to send data source to its client and vice versa.

 - Broker pattern

-    The DAO pattern is related to the Broker pattern, which describes approaches for decoupling clients and servers in distributed systems.
-The DAO pattern more specifically applies this pattern to decouple the resouce tier from clients in another tier, such as the business or presentation tier.
+    DAO pattern is related to the Broker pattern, which describes approaches for decoupling clients and servers in distributed systems.
+DAO pattern more specifically applies this pattern to decouple the resouce tier from clients in another tier, such as the business or presentation tier.

 <br>